gagle/node-status-bar/README.md

 - __barLength__ - _Number_
   The length of the progress bar.
 Default is `24`.
 - __frequency__ - _Number_
   The writing frequency.
 If you don't configure a `write` function, this option is ignored.
-By default there's no value, so each time you call to [update()](#statusbar_update), the status bar will be printed.
-This is the most accurate behaviour but it slowers so much the file transfer.
-I recommend to render the status bar every 200ms.
+By default there's no value, so each time you call to [update()](#statusbar_update), the status bar is printed.
+This is the most accurate behaviour but it slows down the file transfer very much.
+I recommend to render the status bar every 200ms, remember that a status bar is purely informational.
 - __write__ - _Function_
 	Function that is called when the status bar needs to be printed.
 - __finish__ - _Function_